 Finally, and as with all essays, a good writer should always look carefully during the editing and proofreading stages for any elements that can be improved.
 This means paying careful attention to subject-specific vocabulary, academic and unacademic language, spelling mistakes, grammar errors and problems with sentence structure.
 For the more content-based details such as main ideas and supporting ideas, a successful writer should not be afraid of deleting or rewriting large sections of text in an attempt to improve that text – and you shouldn’t be too.

-Having now discussed the six most important steps for creating effective compare and contrast essays, continue on to Lesson 3 if you wish to read our example.
-Don’t forget also to complete the Lesson 2 activities to check your understanding.
+Having now discussed the six most important steps for creating effective compare and contrast essays, continue on to Chapter 3 if you wish to read our example.
+Don’t forget also to complete the Chapter 2 activities to check your understanding.